thehappycheese/IntersectionExtractor2021/README.md

 Additional information is extracted about the direction of intersection legs relative to each other, and the connectivity of intersecting roads with the left and right carriageway of the primary road.

-The output data is intended to be filtered road-by-road.
+The output data is intended to be filtered road-by-road; each intersection is duplicated in the output data for each road that meets at that intersection.
-If we filter the output data by `road_no="H001"` we can expect a list of all intersections on Albany Highway.
+Filter by `road_no="H001"` and expect a list of **all** intersections along Albany Highway.
-If we do the same for Leach Highway `road_no="H012"` then we would also get all intersections for Leach Highway.
+Filter Leach Highway `road_no="H012"` and get all intersections for Leach Highway.
 Both extracts would include the common intersection between Albany Highway and Leach Highway but from a different point of view.

+The Road that is used to filter the output data is referred to as the "primary road".
+Other roads are called "intersecting roads".

 ## Define some types before explaining the algorithm